Table of Contents

 Excluding any market impact, the alpha will be zero – if CAPM is correct.

 If the alpha isn’t a positive figure, the fund manager wouldn’t have earned enough return for the amount of risk she was taking.
 A positive outcome means the portfolio is earning excess returns compared to its benchmark in an uncorrelated way.

-The difference between Jensen alpha and standard alpha is that the former allows to evaluate the consistency of the excess return.
+The difference between Jensen alpha and standard alpha is that the former allows you to evaluate the consistency of the excess return.

-For example, assume you’ve invested in two funds; Fund A and Fund B. Both funds have the same level of standard alpha in the last year but performed quite differently.
+For example, assume you’ve invested in two funds, Fund A and Fund B. Both funds have the same level of standard alpha in the last year but performed quite differently.

 Fund A performed below its benchmark for the entire year except for one day, where the performance was so strong it pulled the overall alpha of the year to positive.
 Fund B had a positive and systematic excess return over the benchmark each day of the year.

 Understanding the risk/return relationship, which fund would you be more comfortable investing in?

 In this example, Fund B would have had a more statistically significant alpha performance than Fund A, and perhaps it’s an investment with less volatility.

 Alpha and beta are two of many important measurements used to evaluate the success of an investment portfolio, stock or security.
 Alpha indicates how much money is made by an investment over time.
 Beta indicates the investment risk or how risky the investment is.

 They help investors determine how well portfolio managers, mutual funds or robo-advisors perform when used against the appropriate benchmark index.
 A fund manager decides how much risk to take.